-The Subsidiary also has access to a liquidity facility of £5,001k (2014: £nil) that the Subsidiary can access in the event that it has an insurable or income adjusting event.
+The Subsidiary also has access to a liquidity facility of £5,001k (2015: £5,001k) that the Subsidiary can access in the event that it has an insurable or income adjusting event.
+Debt service can be met from the Debt Service Account facility of £9,477k (2015: £9,841k) as well as spare operating cash.

-The EIB has provided a letter of credit at a level of 15% of senior bonds outstanding which is £50,275k at 31 March 2015 as a form of subordinated credit enhancement instrument for the Subsidiary in relation to the bonds and the hedging agreements.
+The EIB has provided a letter of credit at a level of 15% of senior bonds outstanding which is £48,825k at 31 March 2016 as a form of subordinated credit enhancement instrument for the Subsidiary in relation to the bonds and the hedging agreements.